dgudim2/obsidian_vault/uni/Management/Lecture2.md

 - Today, the systemic approach is widely used in management and is an important perspective for understanding and improving organizational performance.

+> [!note]
+> - The application of system theory to management theory began in the *mid-20th century*.
+In the 1940s and 1950s, researchers in various fields, including engineering, biology, and psychology, were exploring the idea of systems as a way of understanding complex phenomena.
+>
+> - In the 1960s, a group of management theorists, led by Kenneth Boulding, adopted the concept of the "general systems theory" as a way of integrating systems thinking into management theory.
+This theory viewed organizations as open systems that interact with their environment, taking in inputs and producing outputs.
+>
+> - During this time, several management theorists, including Peter Drucker and Chester Barnard, began to apply system theory to the study of organizations.
+They recognized that organizations were complex, interdependent systems that could be analyzed and understood using systems thinking.
+>
+> - Other management theorists, such as W. Edwards Deming and Peter Senge, further developed and popularized the idea of systems thinking in management.
+They emphasized the importance of understanding the entire system, including the interactions between various parts of the organization, in order to improve organizational performance.
+>
+> - Today, the systemic approach to management is widely used and recognized as an important perspective for understanding and managing organizations.
+It has become an integral part of management education and practice, and is used by managers and researchers to analyze and improve organizational performance.
+>
+> - The systemic approach in management is important because it *views organizations as complex, interrelated systems*.
+This approach emphasizes the interdependence of various parts of the organization and the need to consider the organization as a whole.
+It recognizes that changes in one part of the organization can have ripple effects throughout the system, and that the system as a whole is greater than the sum of its parts.
+>
+> - The systemic approach involves *analyzing the organization's environment, stakeholders, processes, and structures* to understand *how they interact and influence each other*.
+This enables managers to identify potential sources of dysfunction or inefficiency and develop strategies to improve the overall performance of the organization.
+>
+> - By using a systemic approach, managers can *better understand the root causes* of problems and develop solutions that address the underlying issues, rather than just treating the symptoms.
+This can lead to *more sustainable and effective improvements* in organizational performance over the long term.

 # System approach: Understanding complex phenomena

 - Systems approach is a way of analyzing and understanding complex phenomena